Jonathan Quick

-Jonathan Douglas Quick (born January 21, 1986) is an American professional ice hockey player who is a goaltender for the New York Rangers of the National Hockey League (NHL).
-Quick was selected in the third round, 72nd overall, by the Los Angeles Kings at the 2005 NHL entry draft.
+Jonathan Douglas Quick (born January 21, 1986) is an American former professional ice hockey player.
+Playing as a goaltender, Quick was selected in the third round, 72nd overall, by the Los Angeles Kings at the 2005 NHL entry draft and spent most of his career with the franchise.
+He later played for the Vegas Golden Knights and the New York Rangers.

 Quick is a two-time Vezina Trophy nominee and William M. Jennings Trophy winner and was a silver medalist with the United States at the 2010 Winter Olympics.
 Quick is a three-time Stanley Cup champion, having won with the Kings in 2012 and 2014 and the Vegas Golden Knights in 2023.
 Quick's Conn Smythe Trophy-winning run in the 2012 Stanley Cup playoffs has been described as the best statistical playoff run ever.
 In March 2024, Quick became the winningest American-born goaltender in NHL history, surpassing Ryan Miller.
 In February 2025, Quick became the first American-born goaltender to win 400 games.